- Home

 Kate Dexter has been a resident of Port Angeles for 12 years.
 Kate moved to Port Angeles from 2001 to 2003 and moved back again with her family in 2012.
 Kate grew up in Seattle and has always loved the Northwest.
 She earned a BA in history and public service at Albion College, Albion, MI, and moved back for graduate school at University of Washington where she earned her Master of Public Administration.
 When she is not doing council work, Kate is a Program Specialist in the nursing department at Peninsula College.
 Kate enjoys spending time outside, treasure hunting at Estate Sales and thrift shops, and is always up for a game of pickleball with friends.

-Navarra Carr has a passion for politics and public service, having received a Bachelor of Arts from Sacramento State University in philosophy, with a concentration in ethics, politics, & law.
-Prior to moving to Port Angeles, Navarra served two years in AmeriCorps, as a literacy tutor for migrant students and at a nonprofit providing services to low income and houseless people.
-Navarra has worked in the nonprofit sector ever since, currently working as an office manager.
-In Navarra’s free time, you can find her sailing in the Port Angeles harbor, shell fishing, biking the ODT, and hiking in the Olympics.
+Prior to moving to Port Angeles, Navarra served two years in AmeriCorps, first as a literacy tutor for migrant students and then at a nonprofit providing housing and wrap-around services to people who were low income and/or unhoused.
+Navarra has worked in the nonprofit sector ever since, including in nonprofit finance and administration.
+Navarra currently works as a Public Defender, providing legal representation to people who are marginalized, low-income, or otherwise unable to afford an attorney.
+In her free time, you can find Navarra sailing in the Port Angeles harbor, shell fishing, beach combing on Ediz Hook, and hiking in the Olympics.

 Amy is from Upstate New York where she completed her degree programs.
 Her Social Work (MSW) career of over 20 years shows a breadth of expertise such as working within systems in economically disadvantaged urban areas, inpatient treatment as an Addiction Specialist, and Behavioral Health Crisis Responder work with New York State Psychiatric Emergency Department.
 In Colorado, Amy was the only Social Worker in an innovative jail-based competency restoration program, since moving to the Olympic Peninsula Amy worked as a Designated Crisis Responder before developing and implementing REdisCOVERY, the Port Angeles Mental Health Field Response program .This program brought her into the Port Angeles Police Department to respond cooperatively to behavioral health crises to resolve crises using the least restrictive treatment options available.